 Postdoctoral Fellows have full access to the Gradlife, a website which provides access to specialized workshops, and online resources and programming covering both academic and non-academic issues.
-They are also able to partake in the Leadership Skills for Graduate Students program which offers a special series of workshops in communication, facilitation and conflict resolution skills.
-Additionally, postdoctoral fellows may take advantage of their access to the Career Centre, which offers a comprehensive, personalized range of career education and employment services to support and empower participants in making informed decisions about their career and employment goals.
-Postdoctoral fellows are eligible for individual career consultations with a career counselor.
-Launched in September 2014, MyGradSkills is an online and free portal with a series of learning modules that allow students and postdocs to acquire professional skills on their own time, at their pace, and anywhere they can access the Internet.
-The 18 module topics are varied: academic and research integrity, converting a CV to a résumé, entrepreneurship and new venture creation, understanding mental health and well-being, exploring diverse career paths for PhDs, and teaching online.
+They are also able to partake in the Graduate Professional Skills program, which focuses on skills beyond those conventionally learned within a disciplinary program, skills that may be critical to success in the wide range of careers that graduates enter, both within and outside academe.
+Additionally, postdoctoral fellows may take advantage of their access to the Career Exploration and Education Centre, which offers a comprehensive, personalized range of career education and employment services to support and empower participants in making informed decisions about their career and employment goals.
+Postdoctoral fellows are eligible for individual career consultations with a career educator.
+The Career & Co-curricular Learning Network (CLNx) is an online service bringing together opportunities and resources for career, advising, research, mentorship and co-curricular experiences.
+International postdoctoral fellows can take advantage of an English Conversation Community hub for postdocs only, and improve their conversational English.
 Finally, postdoctoral fellows have access to a range of workshops offered by the Graduate Centre for Academic Communication, including topics such as "writing a grant proposal" and "maximizing poster presentations."